Quick Start for Developers

 4. Create a Development Worktree

-5. Set Up Conda Environment
+5. Set Up the Development Environment

 6. Activate Environment (each session)